UMass-Rescue/596-S22-Backend/README.md

 - SQLAlchemy  (Locally for database manipulation)
 ```

+### 🤝 How to Run the Package in Another Repo
+To learn how to run the backend in YOUR repo, follow this [guide](https://www.notion.so/Setting-Up-Backend-Docker-Container-dd2ce1e805e84b44a245991c96d46591) here.

 ### 👀 Configuring Secrets
 To successfully connect to the database, we use a `.env` file, which you will need to generate using:
 `touch .env` in the backend directory.
 This is an untracked file in our repo.
 Here you will need to paste in the secrets of the backend.
 DM Sam DuBois and he will send you the file.